khoo2002/F20GA-CW/README.md

 2. Swing Movement – Initiating a swing motion from the top chain to create a gentle swaying effect.

 # Interactive Features
+The model import using WebGPU library which are
+1. WebGPU
+2. Three.js

 The model includes the following interactive features: